zonemaster/zonemaster/docs/internal-documentation/distrib-testing/Debian-Testing-Instructions.md

 ### <a name="Debian"></a> Instructions for Debian 7

-1) Adding an user and required access rights
+1) On a clean installation we might need adding an user and required access rights

 `adduser username`
-- Provide the password
+- Provide the passworda
 - Add user to the sudoer list using `visudo`
-- copy the contents of the ‘root’ and change ‘root’ to ‘username’
+- copy the contents of the ‘root’ in 'visudo' and change ‘root’ to ‘username’
 - exit